khoeger/khoeger.github.io/_events_list/2022-04-15-UMaine-Student-Symposium.markdown

 role: exhibit presenter
 event-tag: 20220414UMSS
 categories: art exhibit presentation research thesis
 description: University of Maine Student Symposium.
-Art research on topic "Your Embodied Presence and its Inherent Impact on the Relations Existing in your Present" Environment
+Art research on topic "Your Embodied Presence and its Inherent Impact on the Relations Existing in your Present Environment"
 published: true
 postFooter: UMSS 2022 logo courtesy of the UMaine Center for Undergraduate Research.
 ---